-It is the responsibility of the Clerk to the Corporation to make known any concerns that the Corporation is acting inappropriately or even beyond its powers.
-There may be exceptional circumstances when the Clerk feels that her or his advice is being disregarded or overlooked and because of this the proper conduct of the Corporation is being put at risk.
-Should the Clerk raise concerns, the Corporation will consider this as an immediate item of business.
+It is the responsibility of the Director of Governance to make known any concerns that the Corporation is acting inappropriately or even beyond its powers.
+There may be exceptional circumstances when the Director of Governance feels that her or his advice is being disregarded or overlooked and because of this the proper conduct of the Corporation is being put at risk.
+Should the Director of Governance raise concerns, the Corporation will consider this as an immediate item of business.

-The Corporation has noted the FEFC Guide for Clerks on resolving difficulties.
-Consequently, should the need arise; the Clerk may seek advice from the ESFA.
-If such action is taken the Clerk will inform the Chair and Principal and Chief Executive accordingly.
+Should the need arise; the Director of Governance may seek advice from the DfE.
+If such action is taken the Director of Governance will inform the Chair and Chief Executive accordingly.

-Before the Clerk refers a matter to the ESFA s/he will try to overcome the difficulties by taking some or all of the following actions with the hope that the matter of concern can be reviewed:
+Before the Director of Governance refers a matter to the DfE s/he will try to overcome the difficulties by taking some or all of the following actions with the hope that the matter of concern can be reviewed:

-- the concerns of the Clerk to be put in writing to the Chair and Principal and Chief Executive; - report the concerns to a meeting of the relevant Corporation Committee or the full Corporation: - consult the financial statements auditor; - obtain legal advice if there is a disagreement about whether an action may be unlawful.
+- the concerns of the Director of Governance to be put in writing to the Chair and Chief Executive; - report the concerns to a meeting of the relevant Corporation Committee or the full Corporation; - consult the financial statements auditor; - obtain legal advice if there is a disagreement about whether an action may be unlawful.